msabramo/kallithea/README.rst

    make html

-(You need to have Sphinx_ installed to build the documentation.
-If you don't have Sphinx_ installed you can install it via the command: ``pip install sphinx``)
+.. note:: You need to have Sphinx_ installed to build the
+          documentation.
+If you don't have Sphinx_ installed you can install it via the command: ``pip install sphinx`` .

 Converting from RhodeCode